ADVANTICS/documentation/products/adb-pc-dc01/docs/first_time_commissioning.md

 - You must be a qualified electrical engineer or certified technician.
 - You must be familiar with high-voltage and high-current DC systems.
-- You have read and understood the conceptual safety warnings.
+- You have read and understood the [Electrical Safety](../safety#electrical-safety) considerations.

 ***See Also:*** <a href="../safety">General Safety Information</a>